hamptonpieryc/website/content/docs/club-rules.md

-**8.1** There shall be a General Meeting of members held not later than 31st May called the Annual Financial General Meeting (AFM) for the approval of the Balance Sheet and Income and Expenditure Account to 31st December preceding and other maters determined by the GMC.
+**8.1** There shall be a General Meeting of members held not later than 31st May called the Annual Financial General Meeting (AFM) for the approval of the Balance Sheet and Income and Expenditure Account to 31st December preceding and other matters determined by the GMC.
 A copy of the Balance Sheet and Income and Expenditure Account shall be sent to every member along with the notice convening the meeting.

-**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting (AGM) for the election of Officers and Members of the GMC for the ensuing year until the next AGM and such other maters as determined by the GMC.
+**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting (AGM) for the election of Officers and Members of the GMC for the ensuing year until the next AGM and such other matters as determined by the GMC.
 The Treasurer so elected will take office from 1st January in the following year.

 **8.3** Special General Meetings shall be convened at any time by the Secretary whenever